gt-crnch-rg/arm-sve-tools/01_Compiler/03_Library/README.md

 > `make COMPILER=fujitsu`

 This will use Fujitsu's SSL II math library to perform matrix multiplication.
+Type `make COMPILER=help` to see all supported compilers, or type `make LIBRARY=help` to see supported libraries.

 It's a good idea to clean between builds and runs.
 Use the _clean_ make target to remove build products: